91jpark19/2021_Spring_finals/README.md

 **8. Preliminary Conclusions**

 * H1.
-Failed to Reject:
+Failed to Reject: changes of liberty and democracy score are identical in most of civil war-experienced countries.

 * H2a.
-Partically Rejected:
+Partically Rejected: after 20 years since the end of civil war, democracy score tend to drop if there is more fatalities

 * H2b.
-Partically Rejected:
+Partically Rejected: after 20 years since the end of civil war, liberty score tend to drop if there is more fatalities

+**9. Limitations**